Luiserebii/MinimumTest/docs/README.md

 #### void equal(const T val, const T exp, const std::string& title)

+Test to see if a value `val` is equal to `exp`.
+If the test fails, the `fail` string will be printed.

 **Params**:

  - val `T` - Value to test against second expected value